MobilityData/gtfs.org/docs/documentation/schedule/components/base.md

 ## Routes

 <div class="grid" markdown>
-This feature helps define the elements that identify a transit route, including its name, description and the type of service that is being represented (such as a bus, a subway or metro, ferry, etc.).
+A route is a group of trips under the same branding that are displayed to riders as a single service.
+Each route has, among other attributes, ra name that matches the agency's rider-facing materials, and the type of service that is being represented (such as a bus, a subway or metro, ferry, etc.).

 | Files associated      | [routes.txt](/schedule/reference/#routestxt)                                                                                                                |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------|